What is mesenteric ischemia?

 - MR angiography.This test is like other types of angiography, but the 3-D images are made with a computer and radio waves.

 - Doppler ultrasound.This test uses sound waves to create images of blood vessels to see if blood is flowing through them.

-- Blood tests.Tests that measure the number of white blood cells and the level of acidity in the blood may help in the diagnosis.
+- Blood tests.These tests measure the number of white blood cells and the level of acidity in the blood.